RGANJAM-786/Ansible/ansible.md

 Public Cloud: Cloud platforms like Amazon AWS, Microsoft Azure, or Google Cloud

+🔹 Scenario 1:

+Q: You already have Jenkins for CI/CD, why did you still use Ansible in your project?

+A (Interview-style):

+“Jenkins helped us automate builds and deployments, but it doesn’t manage server configurations by itself.
+For example, installing Docker, configuring Kubernetes nodes, or updating Nginx configs needed a configuration management tool.
+That’s where Ansible came in.
+We used Jenkins + Ansible together – Jenkins triggered pipelines, and Ansible Playbooks handled server provisioning and application deployment.
+This way, our infra setup and deployments were fully automated.”

+🔹 Scenario 2:

+Q: What challenges did you face with Ansible and how did you troubleshoot?

+A:
+“One issue we faced was playbook execution failures due to missing SSH keys or wrong inventory configuration.
+We fixed it by standardizing SSH key distribution and using Ansible Vault for secrets.
+Another challenge was long execution time for large inventories.
+We optimized it using Ansible parallelism (forks) and by splitting tasks into smaller roles.
+So, by troubleshooting logs (-vvv option) and modularizing Playbooks, we made it stable.”

+🔹 Scenario 3:

+Q: If you have Puppet or Chef in place, why would you still prefer Ansible?

+A:
+“Puppet and Chef are powerful, but they require agents and a central master server, which adds complexity.
+In our case, we needed something simple, lightweight, and quick to adopt.
+Ansible was agentless, easy to learn (YAML), and we could start using it immediately.
+For a fast-moving DevOps environment, Ansible gave us quicker results with less overhead.”

+🔹 Scenario 4:

+Q: How did you manage multiple environments (Dev, Stage, Prod) with Ansible?

+A:
+“We maintained separate inventory files for each environment and used group_vars to keep environment-specific configs.
+For example, database credentials and URLs were different in Dev, Stage, and Prod.
+Ansible made it easy to manage because the same Playbook could run in all environments with different variables.”

+🔹 Scenario 5:

+Q: Can you give a real example of how Ansible saved your time in the project?

+A:
+“Yes, one example was Kubernetes node setup.
+Earlier, we manually installed Docker, Kubeadm, and network plugins on each server, which took hours.
+With Ansible Playbooks, we automated it – so adding a new node took just minutes.
+This reduced errors and saved huge effort for the infra team.”

 9. Hosts (Host 1, Host 2, Host 3...
 Host N)

 Hosts are the machines (servers, virtual machines, or containers) that Ansible manages.